JoaoLucasPerin/Portfolio/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 # Databricks

-* I build a full script to extract Kaggle datasets to your own Databricks Community Edition (accessible for free) cluster.
+* I built a full script to extract Kaggle datasets to your own Databricks Community Edition (accessible for free) cluster.
   * Take a look at this extract script, <a href="https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/4343361280696907/571989761416862/905146386861623/latest.html">here</a>;
 * With this, I made a simple script, based on this, to convert that dataset to spark and pandas.
   * Take a look at how to save in spark and pandas, extracting from the Databricks cluster, <a href="https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/4343361280696907/922802279527012/905146386861623/latest.html">here</a>;